Overland train: LeTourneau

-In the early 1950s, LeTourneau, Inc., a heavy-equipment maker based in Longview, Texas, developed the idea of using a diesel-electric transmission to drive multi-wheeled vehicles.
+In the 1950s and 60s LeTourneau Inc, a heavy-equipment maker based in Longview, Texas, developed the idea of using a diesel-electric transmission to drive multi-wheeled vehicles.
 Each wheel was driven by a separate electric motor, which gave the vehicles much better traction as the force of the engine was spread across a number of wheels.
 In general terms these vehicles were similar to the diesel-electric locomotives that were being widely introduced by the railways at the same time, but they replaced the steel wheels with rubber ones.
-The earliest vehicles using the system were a number of 6x6 graders, wheel tractor-scrapers and other earthmovers.
+The earliest vehicles using the system were a number of 6x6 graders, wheel tractor-scrapers (touranapulls) and other earthmovers.

 In 1953, R. G. LeTourneau sold the earthmoving portions of the business to Westinghouse, a sale that included a five-year moratorium before LeTourneau could sell into the market again.
 While the moratorium ran out, LeTourneau developed a number of new vehicles based on the same drivetrain.
-These included a number of special-purpose military designs like launchers for the Corporal missile, engineering vehicles that could quickly haul crashed bombers off runways, and even an enormous vehicle intended to pick up beached landing craft.
+These included a number of special-purpose military designs like launchers for the Corporal missile, heavy-duty tugs that could quickly haul crashed bombers off runways, and even an enormous vehicle intended to pick up beached landing craft.